The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Physical Analysis

 Secular bar-driven inflows provide an equally plausible channel.
-Once a stellar bar forms, gravitational torques efficiently funnel disc gas inward along $x_1/x_2$ orbits on timescales of a few $10^8$~yr \citep[e.g.][]{Fragkoudi2020}.
-Dynamical models broadly allow the Milky Way bar to form several Gyr after the earliest star formation, with typical estimates placing bar formation sometime in the last $\sim 6$--$9$~Gyr, depending on the assumed disc mass and feedback history.
-Our $t_2$ range is fully consistent with a scenario in which the second infall is primarily fuelled by bar-driven inflows of pre-enriched inner-disc gas (originating from the thick and/or early thin disc), rather than by lower-metallicity material directly associated with GSE, both of which were already in place by the epoch at which bar-driven inflows become significant.
+Once a stellar bar forms, gravitational torques efficiently funnel disk gas inward along $x_1/x_2$ orbits on timescales of a few $10^8$~yr \citep[e.g.,][]{Fragkoudi2020}.
+Dynamical models broadly allow the Milky Way bar to form several Gyr after the earliest star formation, with typical estimates placing the bar formation sometime in the last $\sim 6$--$9$~Gyr, depending on the assumed disk mass and feedback history.
+Our $t_2$ range is fully consistent with a scenario in which the second infall is primarily fueled by bar-driven inflows of preenriched inner-disk gas (originating from the thick and/or early thin disk), rather than by lower-metallicity material directly associated with GSE, both of which were already in place by the epoch at which bar-driven inflows become significant.

-Given the breadth of the $t_2$–$\tau_2$ posterior, hybrid scenarios are also physically plausible.
-A third possibility is that the “second infall” in our one-zone model is an effective parametrization of a composite late gas supply.
-Early external accretion (e.g.\ GSE) sets up a massive, turbulent inner disc, and the subsequent bar then channels a fraction of that gas, together with chemically evolved thin-disc gas (already forming by $\sim$8–10 Gyr ago), into the bulge over several gigayears.
+Given the breadth of the $t_2$, $\tau_2$ posterior, hybrid scenarios are also physically plausible.
+A third possibility is that the second infall in our one-zone model is an effective parameterization of a composite late gas supply.
+Early external accretion (e.g., GSE) sets up a massive turbulent inner disk, and the subsequent bar then channels a fraction of that gas, together with chemically evolved thin-disk gas (already forming by $\sim$8--10 Gyr ago), into the bulge over several gigayears.

-Within the broad $t_2$ and $\tau_2$ posteriors, our model cannot uniquely distinguish between an explicitly merger-driven second episode and a primarily secular, bar-mediated inflow.
+Within the broad $t_2$ and $\tau_2$ posteriors, our model cannot uniquely distinguish between an explicitly merger-driven second episode and a primarily secular bar-mediated inflow.
 Despite this, it is evident that some substantial late gas replenishment is required.
-Models with strictly negligible second infall fail to reproduce the strong solar/super-solar MDF peak and the high-[Fe/H] tail, whereas a delayed, moderately extended second infall of pre-enriched gas naturally builds the younger, metal-rich component while remaining consistent with the $\alpha$-element and age–metallicity constraints.
+Models with strictly negligible second infall fail to reproduce the strong solar/supersolar MDF peak and the high-[Fe/H] tail, whereas a delayed, moderately extended second infall of preenriched gas naturally builds the younger metal-rich component while remaining consistent with the $\alpha$-element and age--metallicity constraints.

-\subsubsection{Implications of a second infall}
+\subsubsection{Implications of a Second Infall}